pystardust/ytfzf/README.md

 	export YTFZF_ENABLE_FZF_DEFAULT_OPTS=1 # fzf colors are going to be the one from your fzf configuration
 	```

-+ ##### One time settings can be specify as showed here
++ ##### You can also specify settings that will be only be used for that specific query

 	```sh
 	YTFZF_HIST=0 YTFZF_PREF="bestvideo[height<=?1080]+bestaudio/best" ytfzf  <query>
 	```
 	- _The setting in the config will always override environment variables.
 This command wouldn't function as expected if_ `YTFZF_HIST=1` _was mentioned in the config file._

-	- _This will not include this video in your history and display it in a resolution no more than 1080p._
+	- _The example shown above will launch ytfzf without including the video in your history and it will only display the best resolution available at 1080p or lower._

 + ##### This history will be stored in the cache directory as `ytfzf_hst`